jackfranklin/half-stack-webpack/slides/presentation.md

 ---

-## Webpack does what the browser would do if given your app:
+## webpack does what the browser would do if given your app:

 - find all images in your CSS and download them
 - parse your JavaScript dependencies and download them